9 Reasons Why Your Boiler is Not Firing Up for Central Heating and Hot Water

 - Insulate your gas meter to keep it from freezing.
 The best way to do this is to lag it.

 - Make sure you have not turned the gas supply off.

 - Did you recently update your old boiler to a high-efficient combi boiler?
 Your gas supplier might be responsible.
 The gas supply might be very old and insufficient for the new high-output combi boilers.
-A Gas Safe boiler engineer can test the outlet gas pressure.
+A Gas Safe/Corgi registered plumber near you can test the outlet gas pressure.
 If it is low, you will need to contact your gas supplier directly.